Contingencyplana/storybook_archipelago/acronyms.md

 **CGL** – Camouflage Glitch Layer.
 A recursive test layer where visual or narrative glitches are reinterpreted as poetic signals.

 **CLAIMVIG** – Computer Language Artificial Intelligence VIdeo Game.
 The Heart and Soul (Main Submultiverse) of SHAGI Multiverse's Hivemind's thousands of interconnected multiplayer video games.
+Or a quick, simple and easy; generally user-friendly, generally TONS-of-FUN, generally commercially viable video game variant of LLVM.

 ---